 Stage C: Symptomatic HF.
 Structural heart disease with current or previous symptoms of heart failure.

 Stage D: Advanced HF.
-HF with symptoms that interfere with daily life, are difficult to control and result in recurrent hospitalizations despite treatment.
+HF with symptoms that interfere with daily life is difficult to control and results in recurrent hospitalizations despite treatment.

 Of note is the number of people with Stage A heart failure.
-Approximately 121.5 million people in the U.S. with high blood pressure, 100 million experiencing obesity, and 28 million with diabetes, which suggests that a significant proportion of the U.S. population is categorized as stage A, and are at risk for HF.
+Approximately 121.5 million people in the U.S. with high blood pressure, 100 million experience obesity, and 28 million with diabetes, which suggests that a significant proportion of the U.S. population is categorized as stage A, and is at risk for HF.

-For the first time we have a therapy, and consideration of other therapies, that improve outcomes in patients with heart failure with preserved EF.
+For the first time, we have therapy, and consideration of other therapies, that improve outcomes in patients with heart failure with preserved EF.